 Laundry Room / Mudroom Makeover Reveal: From a chaotic and messy space to an organized and beautiful one with built-in lockers and storage solutions, shiplap, concrete, leather, brass and wood accents.

 The Laundry Room / Mudroom Makeover is finished!
-I’m so happy with the results.
+I’m so happy with the results and so excited to share the full reveal!
 Our main motivation for this makeover was to improve the function of this space, but my favourite part is how beautiful it turned out.

-I made over this room as a guest participant in the One Room Challenge.
+We did this DIY laundry room makeover / mudroom makeover as a guest participant in the One Room Challenge.
 It’s a six week challenge where bloggers make over one room of their homes and share the progress each week on their blogs and at the One Room Challenge website.
-So be sure to click over and check out all the other amazing room reveals too.

 The room was really a dumping ground for us.
-Of course it housed our washer and dryer so we could do the laundry, but it was also pretty much a really badly laid out and organized storage room.
+Of course it housed our washing machine and dryer so we could do the laundry, but it was also pretty much a really badly laid out and organized storage room.
 We had a large utility sink that we never ever used as a sink because it was always full of other junk.
-It pretty much always had a bag for the pool with swim gear and towel piles.
+It pretty much always had a bag for the pool with swim gear and towel piled in it.
 There was also sometimes laundry in there, and often a bag for thrift store donations.
 There were also lots of shoes, coats, and school bags in the room.
 We also had a whole shelf of spray paint (DIY much?).
-And lastly it was a bit of an extra pantry for us for things we bought on sale or in bulk like pop, bottled water, and dog food.
-Oh, and did I mention the central vac and all the cleaning supplies were in there too?
+And lastly it was a bit of an extra pantry space for us for things we bought on sale or in bulk like pop, bottled water, and dog food.
+Oh, and did I mention the central vac and all the cleaning and laundry supplies were in there too?
+It was a bit of a dumping ground for the whole house.

-In the before picture you almost can’t even tell there’s a sink there, lol.
+In the before picture you almost can’t even tell there’s a sink in this tiny laundry room / mudroom, lol.

-My goals for the room were to make it way more functional with lots of storage, and add a little pretty too.
-Here’s what my inspiration looked like.
+My goal for this small room was to make it way more functional with lots of storage, and add a little pretty too with pretty much a complete overhaul.
+Here’s what my mudroom / laundry room inspiration mood board looked like.

 The biggest change to the room was to remove the large utility sink.
 It was actually a hard decision because who doesn’t want an extra sink, and we wondered if we might regret it down the road.
 We played with the idea of relocating it in our basement storage room at first.
-I feel like that helped ease us into it.
+I felt like that helped ease us into the idea.
 In the end we removed it and immediately I could not believe how much bigger the space felt!
-It made a huge difference and freed up space to create the built-in lockers.
+It made a huge difference and freed up so much space to create the built-in lockers.
+Removing the sink was a real game changer.

-My brother-in-law Shaun from Benjamin Woodworks did all the building for us, and he did such a great job.
+My brother-in-law Shaun from Benjamin Tileworks did all the building for us, and he did such a great job.
 We worked with stock cabinets from Home Depot, and MDF and he was able to build and fit everything for a custom look.
 If you were super talented you could for sure DIY it, but for me, sometimes you need to know your limitations and also not let them stand in the way of bringing dream spaces to life.
+You can find our full tutorial on how to create your own mudroom lockers here.

 Shaun was super easy to work with -as always.
-And together we figured out where to add gables, and valences to customize everything to the space.
+And together we figured out where to add gables, and valances to customize everything to the space with new upper cabinets adding lots more storage space.

-The first night I talked to him about the project we started thinking about the seat for the bench and what wood to use for it.
+The first night I talked to Shaun about the project we started thinking about the seat for the bench and what wood to use for it.
 Something not too soft so it would not scratch.
 From there, he threw out the idea of a concrete bench.
 It was a “you had me at hello” moment.
 Then he had to figure out how to do it.
 And do it on budget and within the time constraints of when he’d be here.
+He and I have worked on some great concrete projects together in the past like this outdoor concrete table, and these concrete side tables.
+And I loved the idea of bringing some concrete into the mudroom / laundry space.

 I love the colour, and texture it adds to the space, and certainly elevates the whole built-in.